Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Proof in

 \section{Proof in \Cref{sec:bounding_hatr_n}}

 In this section, we prove \Cref{thm:bound_hat_rn}.
 We first introduce the following three lemmas.
-Their proofs are deferred to \cref{app:proofs of lemmas for bound_hat_rn}. \begin{lemma} Given the procedure $\Alg$ that is $\phi$-non-expansive around $f^*$, if $\hat{r}_n=\sqrt{L_n(f^\dagger,\hat{f})}$, then we have where $Z_n(r):r\mapsto\sup_{f\in\cB_r(f^\dagger)}\sbr{\frac{1}{n}\sum_{i=1}^{n}\inner{\nabla_1l(f^\dagger(x_i),f(x_i))}{w_i}}$ is an empirical process. \end{lemma}
+Their proofs are deferred to \cref{app:proofs of lemmas for bound_hat_rn}. \begin{lemma} Given the procedure $\Alg$ that is $\phi$-non-expansive around $f^*$, if $\hat{r}_n=\sqrt{L_n(f^\dagger,\hat{f})}$, then we have where $Z_n(r):r\mapsto\sup_{f\in\cB_r(f^\dagger)}\sbr{\frac{1}{n}\sum_{i=1}^{n}\ell_1'(f^\dagger(x_i),f(x_i))w_i}$ is an empirical process. \end{lemma}

-The random variable $Z_n(r)$ could be viewed as a realization of $Z_n^{\varepsilon}(r)$ since we assume that the distribution of the noise is coordinate-wise symmetric and that the Hadamard product between two Rademacher random variables is still Rademacher.
+The random variable $Z_n(r)$ could be viewed as a realization of $Z_n^{\varepsilon}(r)$ since we assume that the distribution of the noise is symmetric.
 Then, we have the following second lemma. \begin{lemma} For any $t\ge 3$, with probability at least $1-2e^{-t^2}$,